PSR-2022-23/ThirdProject/README.md

 ## Running

-To run the simulation simply add the runit.sh file to your workspace (~/catkin_ws i.e) and run it using 0 to run the robot and with 1 for the world
+To run the simulation simply add the runit.sh file to your workspace (~/catkin_ws i.e) and run it